Sasha Barrese

-Alexandra Barrese (born April 24, 1981) better known as Sasha Barrese is an American actress and professional poker player.
+Alexandra Barrese (born April 24, 1981) better known as Sasha Barrese is an American retired actress and professional poker player.
 She is best known for her role as Tracy Billings in The Hangover Trilogy.

 Early life

 Barrese was born on April 24, 1981, in Maui, Hawaii, to Katherine, a single mother.
 They moved to Paris, France where her mother worked as a model, returning to the United States in 1985.
 Her modeling career began during her school years for agencies including NEXT and Elite.

 Career

 Barrese and her mother had their acting debut in the 1989 comedy film Homer and Eddie.
 The following year they appeared as the younger and older versions of the title character in the drama film Jezebel's Kiss.
 In all subsequent roles, she is credited as "Sasha Barrese".

 As an adult, Barrese had small roles in American Pie (1999), Hellraiser: Inferno (2000) and Legally Blonde (2001).
 She appeared as Tess in three episodes of the comedy television series Just Shoot Me!, before landing her first lead role on the WB sitcom Run of the House.
 She portrayed Sally Franklin, one of four siblings left to fend for themselves when their parents relocate to Arizona.
 She then appeared as Caitlin Mansfield in the television drama series LAX set in the airport of the same name.
 She also appeared in episodes of Drive; Supernatural; Roommates; CSI: Miami; Trauma; Robot Chicken; and Leverage.
 She had roles in the films The Hangover, The Hangover Part II, and The Hangover Part III, portraying Tracy Billings.
 She also appeared in the 2010 horror film Let Me In.